The Adventures of Sherlock Holmes by Arthur Conan Doyle

 There are no legal restrictions on this material.
 It serves as a testament to our shared literary heritage.

-Elijah Lee
+Patricia Lee